Sousastep/SousaFX-docs/docs/content/xfade.rst

 ==================

-The Envelope Crossfade was created to fade between subtle effects, and dubstep effects, based on the envelope of the tuba's input.
+The Envelope Crossfade was created to fade between subtle effects, and dubstep effects, based on the loudness of the tuba's input.
 Since instrumental sounds are `mainly identified by their attacks <https://doi.org/10.1121/1.5091778>`_, this allows the tuba to still be identifiable as a tuba while also having wild effects.